Are you ready to hit the ground running, even with flat feet?

 The Foot Arch Explained

-One anterior transverse arch that runs across the middle of the foot.
+And then there’s the anterior transverse arch that elegantly spans across the middle of your foot.

 Additional resource – How to measure foot size for running shoes

 How to Determine Your Arch Height – The Wet Test